 - Cap warning — approaching 80% of your plan's annual revenue cap.

-02 What triggers each
+02 What triggers each insight tag?

-03 Why we don't fabricate
+03 Why doesn't nouz fabricate insights?

 Most analytics dashboards manufacture insights to fill the page — "your revenue is up 3.4% this week!" — even when 3.4% is well within noise.
 We refuse.
 If the signal isn't strong enough to be honest, the Insights panel stays empty.
 See When insights are quiet for the philosophy.

-04 Which to act on first
+04 Which tags should I act on first?

 - Margin drift / cost creep — act this week.
 Both signal silent margin loss.